-At the least, this case study serves as an example of the advantages afforded by convectionallowing forecasts.
-Typically, forecasts in environments containing ongoing convection from NWP models using CP are associated with a high degree of uncertainty because "convective feedbacks", (i.e., spurious tendencies resulting from activation of CPs) are thought to "contaminate" the forecasts (e.g., Baldwin et al. 2002; Correia et al. 2004).
-However, convection-allowing forecasts that more accurately simulate convective processes and impacts on the larger scale flow may be less likely to be negatively impacted by ongoing convection.
+At the least, this case study serves as an example of the advantages afforded by convection-allowing forecasts.
+Typically, forecasts in environments containing ongoing convection from NWP models using CP are associated with a high degree of uncertainty because "convective feedbacks" (i.e., spurious tendencies resulting from activation of CPs) are thought to "contaminate" the forecasts (e.g., Baldwin et al. 2002; Correia et al. 2004).
+However, convection-allowing forecasts that more accurately simulate convective processes and the impacts on the largerscale flow may be less likely to be negatively impacted by ongoing convection.
 Nonetheless, the inherent uncertainty and rapid error growth associated with convective-scale processes should still yield a high degree of uncertainty in cases when convection is present, although the convection-allowing forecasts examined herein appeared to have relatively low forecast uncertainty.
-It is hypothesized that certain large scale regimes are associated with greater MCS predictability, with the event examined herein an example of such a case.
-In fact, this case occurs in the middle of what Germann et al. (2006) refer to as a "Lagrangian persistence corridor", or region with apparently enhanced predictability for MCSs.
-In these types of cases/regions, convection-allowing simulations could be particularly advantageous relative to convection-parameterizing forecasts that are unable to properly simulate convective impacts on the larger scale flow.
+It is hypothesized that certain large-scale regimes are associated with greater MCS predictability, with the event examined herein being an example of such a case.
+In fact, this case occurs in the middle of what Germann et al. (2006) refer to as a "Lagrangian persistence corridor," or region with apparently enhanced predictability for MCSs.
+In these types of cases or regions, convection-allowing simulations could be particularly advantageous relative to convection-parameterizing forecasts that are unable to properly simulate the convective impacts on the largerscale flow.

-Acknowledgments The authors would like to thank Huiling Yuan at the Global Systems Division of the Earth System Research Laboratory (ESRL GSD) for assistance in obtaining SREF data in post real-time.
+Acknowledgments.
+The authors thank Huiling Yuan at the Global Systems Division of the Earth System Research Laboratory (ESRL GSD) for assistance in obtaining SREF data in post-real time.
 This particular research was funded by NSF Grants ATM-0537043 and ATM-0848200.
-Additional support was provided through a National Research Council Post-doctoral Award for the first author under the guidance of David Stensrud.
+Additional support was provided through a National Research Council Postdoctoral Award for the first author under the guidance of David Stensrud.
 The ENS20 simulations were conducted on the 64-processor computing cluster in the meteorology program at ISU.
 The CAPS real-time 4-km ensemble forecasts were primarily supported by the NOAA CSTAR program.
 Supplementary support was provided by NSF ITR project LEAD (ATM-0331594).
-Xue was also supported by NSF ATM-0530814 and ATM-0802888.
+MX was also supported by NSF ATM-0530814 and ATM-0802888.
 Drs.
-Kelvin K. Droegemeier, Keith Brewster, John Kain, Steve Weiss, David Bright, Matt Wandishin, Mike Coniglio, Jun Du, Jimy Dudhia, Morris Weisman, Greg Thompson and Wei Wang contributed to the ensemble system design and WRF model configuration and Kevin Thomas carried out the CAPS real-time runs.
-The CAPS real-time predictions were performed at the Pittsburgh Supercomputing Center (PSC) supported by NSF.
+Kelvin K. Droegemeier, Keith Brewster, John Kain, Steve Weiss, David Bright, Matt Wandishin, Mike Coniglio, Jun Du, Jimy Dudhia, Morris Weisman, Greg Thompson, and Wei Wang contributed to the ensemble system design and WRF model configuration, and Kevin Thomas carried out the CAPS real-time runs.
+The CAPS real-time predictions were performed at the Pittsburgh Supercomputing Center (PSC), which is supported by NSF.
 The WSI NOWrad data were obtained from the Global Hydrology Resource Center at the Global Hydrology and Climate Center in Huntsville, Alabama.
+Finally, constructive comments from Russ Schumacher, Stan Trier, and an anonymous reviewer were greatly appreciated and helped improve the manuscript.